chevah/geck/content/onboarding.rst

 * When starting a support ticket, request the OS version architecture used and version of the SFTPPlus products.
 Further details in Trac.

 * Before a Pull Request is closed, it must be reviewed by at least one other team member.
-Further info of the Review process `here <http://styleguide.chevah.com/review.html>`_.
+Further info of the `Review process <http://styleguide.chevah.com/review.html>`_.

 * Leave days can be requested at any time.
 Check the dedicated page in Trac.